Church of the Holy Trinity, Bydgoszcz

-The Church of the Holy Trinity is a historical and religious (Roman Catholic) building in downtown Bydgoszcz, Poland.
-It stands at 26 Świętej Trójcy street, nearby Mill Island and is registered on the Kuyavian-Pomeranian Voivodeship Heritage List.
+The Church of the Holy Trinity is a Roman Catholic church in Bydgoszcz, Poland.
+It stands at 26 Świętej Trójcy Street and is registered on the Kuyavian-Pomeranian Voivodeship Heritage List.

 History

 Old church building

 The first Church of the Holy Trinity dates back to the second half of the 14th century.
 At that time, the rich Bydgoszcz burgher Jan Łapimucha funded a one-nave brick church on the outskirts of today's Poznanska street.
 With construction work dragging on, only the financial support in 1549 of another citizen, Jan Regulski, allowed its achievement in 1556.
 On 20 May 1579 Bishop Stanislaw Karnkowski from Włocławek consecrated the new church.

 In 1596, the church still had not any chaplain, its interior displayed in particular a stone altar with paintings and antependium.

 Oral tradition indicates that the temple was converted to Protestant rite, then burned down in 1626, following the Swedish invasion.
 It was rebuilt and refurbished, thanks to the support of Father Sebastian Grotowski, archdeacon of Włocławek.
 At the time, next to the church was standing the house chaplain, with outbuildings, orchard and gardens, then located in the vicinity of today's old town.

 A report of the canonical visitation in 1763 shows that the temple was brick made and covered with tiles.
 On the side stood a wooden tower with two bells.
 The church was enclosed with a fence planks, with two large gates, to the west and the south.
 Interiors were made of wood, with a painted ceiling, and fourteen benches decorated with coats of arms.
 There were also three consecrated altar: the main one bore a picture of the Black Madonna of Częstochowa, the other two were dedicated to Jesus and the Holy Trinity.

 Once under Prussian rule in 1772, the temple fell into disrepair.
 In 1786, Prussian authorities removed all furniture, destroyed pews and altars, and burned the wooden fence.
 The devastated building then served as a granary, before being converted into 1790 to a powder magazine for the stationed Prussian Rifle Battalion.
 In 1829 the authorities demolished the remains of the church and the square: the plot was used as a wood storage for a nearby sawmill.